 Ants in the Backyard

-When I first discovered that spiders are not to be feared but marveled at, I thought that they all looked alike, and that they were all variations on the Carpenter Ant, and needed to be kept away from our nice wooden houses.
+When I first discovered that ants are not to be feared but marveled at, I thought that they all looked alike, and that they were all variations on the Carpenter Ant, and needed to be kept away from our nice wooden houses.
 One of the first things I learned was that even so-called Carpenter Ants don't really go for houses.
 They are often carnivores, that is to say mostly insectivores.
 Some eat plants.
 Here I'm going to show you some of the ants I've seen in my yard.
 Unless otherwise stated, Steven Wang, @stevenw12339 of iNat, identified the ants in these pictures and gave me useful information about each one.

 Remember that there is information in the name of the file for each image.
 You can see it by mousing over the image - look at the lower left of the screen.
 Or you can click on the image to get to the (usually) larger image.
 Then the info is displayed in the address line above.
 Sometimes the second click will actually display a different view of the original image.

 Here is one of the most common Carpenter Ants, the Eastern Black Carpenter Ant, Camponotus pennsylvanicus.
 One of its most useful distinguishing marks is the bright yellow hairs (setae), easily seen in a decent light, on the abdomen.
 In the last image, this ant is one of the kinds that can tend treehoppers and/or their nymphs.
 Here the treehopper is Entylia carinata, the keeled treehopper.
 It likes thistles in my yard, but I understand it has other pet plants elsewhere.
+Note that the ant seems to be nuzzling the nymph and the nymph is responding by exuding a drop of "honeydew", a favorite of ants.
+In picture 4, I thought I had a bigger and badder (maybe even a house-wrecker) Carpenter Ant, but it turns out to be a Queen Eastern Black Carpenter Ant, like all the others!

 This is the Smaller Carpenter Ant, Camponotus nearcticus.
 One clue is shiniess, although I'm not good at spotting this in my own photos.
+The last one turns out to be a Queen.

 Citronella Ants - Genus Lasius